opvasger/develm/readme.md

 Develop Elm programs with ease!

-## Warning

-This project currently does nothing, and won't be useful for at least another minor version.

 ## Usage

 DevElm is available as [binary releases](https://github.com/opvasger/develm/releases), or using Deno, which can be installed very easily [like this](https://deno.land/#installation).